 A Brief History

 On August 27, 1859 Colonel Edwin Drake of the Seneca Oil Company drilled a successful oil well just outside Titusville, Pennsylvania, the discovery of the first commercially viable oil well.
 An oil rush developed in Pennsylvania, and uses for natural petroleum products were invented left and right, with kerosene distilled from crude oil becoming the replacement for increasingly expensive whale oil for lamps.
 Throughout history discoveries have been made that changed the course of human events either locally or across the globe.
 Some of these discoveries captured the imagination of the public rather than changing lifestyles or society.
-What discoveries would you add to the list?
 (Note: there is no significance to the order listed.)

 1. Oil, Edwin Drake, Titusville, Pennsylvania, 1859.